josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 The more you can become a helpful, friendly person to other people, the more those people will remember you for any opportunities that come up.

+Naturally, this also means: don't spam, and don't just post for the sake of posting.
+Don't lurk; get involved.

 <SideNote>